 It’s the end of an era in Dallas radio.

-Mike Rhyner’s voice will no longer be a daily part of “The Hardline” on KTCK, the radio station where he’s been on the air for 26 years and is one of the founders of that radio station and its all-sports talk concept.
+Mike Rhyner’s voice will no longer be a daily part of “The Hardline” on KTCK, the radio station where he’s been on the air for 26 years.
+He is one of the founders of that radio station and its all-sports talk concept.

 He made the announcement himself on social media, telling his followers before anyone else.